BrunaLab/coauthors_nsf/README.md

 3. open and run the `coauthors_nsf.R` script.
 If you wish to exclude any articles, you can open the code and indicate which ones using the `refID` for the article (available in the `dat1` dataframe).

+4. The code output is 2 .csv files:

+- `all_articles.csv`: a .csv file of all your articles
-4. your records will be saved as `nsf_coauthors.csv` in the output folder.
-In addition to the columns required by NSF, it includes columns with optional data they suggest you may include.
+- `nsf_coauthors.csv`: a .csv file with all co-authors for articles published in the last 4 years.
+In addition to the columns required by NSF, it includes columns with optional data they suggest you may want to include.

 ## Advantages